Ghana Post

 Ghana Post (also known as Ghana Post Company Limited) is a government-owned corporation responsible for postal service in Ghana and a member of the West African Postal Conference.

 The current Managing Director is Bice Osei Kuffour, popularly known as Obour with Kwaku Tabi Amponsah as his deputy.
 He succeeded James Kwofie as the Managing Director.

 History

-Historically, Ghana Post commenced business in 1854 as the Post and Telecommunications Department of the Colonial Administration.
-It was transformed into a corporation in 1974 with the promulgation of the NRC Decree 311 of 1974.
-The Telecommunications Division was carved out of the corporation in 1993, leaving the Postal Division to be renamed the Ghana Postal Services Corporation, its enabling act being Act 505 of 1995.
-The corporation was later incorporated under the Companies' Code (Act 179) in 1995 in line with the enactment of the Statutory Corporations (Conversion To Companies) Act 1993, Act 461; which required some state-owned enterprises to become limited liability companies; hence its current name Ghana Post Company Limited.
+Ghana Post began in 1854 as the Post and Telecommunications Department of the Colonial Administration.
+It was transformed into a corporation in 1974 following the promulgation of the NRC Decree 311 of 1974.

+The Telecommunications Division was separated from the corporation in 1993, and the remaining Postal Division was renamed the Ghana Postal Services Corporation, with its enabling legislation being Act 505 of 1995.
+In 1995, the corporation was incorporated under the Companies' Code (Act 179) in accordance with the Statutory Corporations (Conversion to Companies) Act 1993 (Act 461), which required certain state-owned enterprises to become limited liability companies.
+The organisation subsequently adopted its current name, Ghana Post Company Limited.

-The company has legal monopoly over the provision of the universal postal service; letters below 100 grams.
+The company holds a legal monopoly over the provision of the universal postal service, specifically for letters weighing below 100 grams.

-The company provides postal, courier, retail, agency and financial services for its customers for profit.
+The company provides postal, courier, retail, agency, and financial services to customers on a commercial basis.